Once upon a time I was a no “body.”

 I abused my body, continued where they left of.

-Pain gave me some level of existence, it was what I knew and besides I could easily slip out of skin and bones into “some other place” … punishment and abusive relationships so confused with a wonky perspective of love, that I seemed to hunt it.
+Pain and the drama of life gave me some level of existence, it was what I knew and besides I could easily slip out of skin and bones into “some other place” … punishment and abusive relationships so confused with a wonky perspective of love, that I seemed to hunt it.

 Until one winter’s day in 2000 I received a big universal kick up the bum, as you do and there was no where left for me to run to.

-My body was screaming for my acceptance, my love … so slowly I started at the edges of the Jigsaw journey home.
+My body was screaming for my acceptance, my love … so slowly I started at the edges of the Jigsaw, my journey home.

 To notice sensation.